anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

     |<-- caCerts-Res ---|                  |            |
     |                   |                  |            |
 ~~~~
-{: #exchangesfig_uc2_2 title='Request processing between registrar-agent and bootstrapping services' artwork-align="left"}
+{: #exchangesfig_uc2_2 title='Request processing between Registrar-Agent and bootstrapping services' artwork-align="left"}

-The registrar-agent establishes a TLS connection to the registrar.
+The Registrar-Agent establishes a TLS connection to the registrar.
 As already stated in {{RFC8995}}, the use of TLS 1.3 (or newer) is encouraged.
-TLS 1.2 or newer is REQUIRED on the registrar-agent side.
+TLS 1.2 or newer is REQUIRED on the Registrar-Agent side.
 TLS 1.3 (or newer) SHOULD be available on the registrar, but TLS 1.2 MAY be used.
 TLS 1.3 (or newer) SHOULD be available on the MASA, but TLS 1.2 MAY be used.

 ### Connection Establishment (Registrar-Agent to Registrar)

-In contrast to BRSKI {{RFC8995}} TLS client authentication to the registrar is achieved by using registrar-agent EE credentials instead of pledge IDevID credentials.
+In contrast to BRSKI {{RFC8995}} TLS client authentication to the registrar is achieved by using Registrar-Agent EE credentials instead of pledge IDevID credentials.
 Consequently BRSKI (pledge-initiator-mode) is distinguishable from BRSKI-PRM (pledge-responder-mode) by the registrar.
-The registrar SHOULD verify that the registrar-agent is authorized to establish a connection to the registrar based on the TLS client authentication.
+The registrar SHOULD verify that the Registrar-Agent is authorized to establish a connection to the registrar based on the TLS client authentication.
-If the connection from registrar-agent to registrar is established, the authorization SHOULD be verified again based on agent-signed-data contained in the PVR.
+If the connection from Registrar-Agent to registrar is established, the authorization SHOULD be verified again based on agent-signed-data contained in the PVR.
-This ensures that the pledge has been triggered by an authorized registrar-agent.
+This ensures that the pledge has been triggered by an authorized Registrar-Agent.

-With BRSKI-PRM, the pledge generates PVR and PER as JSON-in-JWS objects and the registrar agent forwards them to the registrar.
+With BRSKI-PRM, the pledge generates PVR and PER as JSON-in-JWS objects and the Registrar-Agent forwards them to the registrar.
 In {{RFC8995}}, the pledge generates PVR as CMS-signed JSON and PER as PKCS#10 or PKCS#7 according to {{RFC7030}} and inherited by {{RFC8995}}.

-For BRSKI-PRM, the registrar agent sends the PVR by HTTP POST to the same registrar endpoint as introduced by BRSKI: "/.well-
+For BRSKI-PRM, the Registrar-Agent sends the PVR by HTTP POST to the same registrar endpoint as introduced by BRSKI: "/.well-
 known/brski/requestvoucher", but with a Content-Type header field for JSON-in-JWS"

 The Content-Type header field for JSON-in-JWS PVR is: `application/voucher-jws+json` (see {{pvr}} for the content definition), as defined in {{I-D.ietf-anima-jws-voucher}}.

-The registrar-agent sets the Accept field in the request-header indicating the acceptable Content-Type for the voucher-response.
+The Registrar-Agent sets the Accept field in the request-header indicating the acceptable Content-Type for the voucher-response.
 The voucher-response Content-Type header field is set to `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.

 ### Pledge-Voucher-Request (PVR) Processing by Registrar {#pvr-proc-reg}

-After receiving the PVR from registrar-agent, the registrar SHALL perform the verification as defined in section 5.3 of {{RFC8995}}.
+After receiving the PVR from Registrar-Agent, the registrar SHALL perform the verification as defined in section 5.3 of {{RFC8995}}.
 In addition, the registrar SHALL verify the following parameters from the PVR:

-* agent-provided-proximity-registrar-cert: MUST contain registrar's own registrar LDevID certificate to ensure the registrar in proximity of the registrar-agent is the desired registrar for this PVR.
+* agent-provided-proximity-registrar-cert: MUST contain registrar's own registrar LDevID certificate to ensure the registrar in proximity of the Registrar-Agent is the desired registrar for this PVR.

-* agent-signed-data: The registrar MUST verify that the agent provided data has been signed with the private key corresponding to the EE (RegAgt) certificate indicated in the "kid" JOSE header parameter.
+* agent-signed-data: The registrar MUST verify that the Registrar-Agent provided data has been signed with the private key corresponding to the EE (RegAgt) certificate indicated in the "kid" JOSE header parameter.
   The registrar MUST verify that the LDevID(ReAgt) certificate, corresponding to the signature, is still valid.
   If the certificate is already expired, the registrar SHALL reject the request.
-  Validity of used signing certificates at the time of signing the agent-signed-data is necessary to avoid that a rogue registrar-agent generates agent-signed-data objects to onboard arbitrary pledges at a later point in time, see also {{sec_cons_reg-agt}}.
+  Validity of used signing certificates at the time of signing the agent-signed-data is necessary to avoid that a rogue Registrar-Agent generates agent-signed-data objects to onboard arbitrary pledges at a later point in time, see also {{sec_cons_reg-agt}}.
   The registrar MUST fetch the EE (RegAgt) certificate, based on the provided SubjectKeyIdentifier (SKID) contained in the "kid" header parameter of the agent-signed-data, and perform this verification.
   This requires, that the registrar has access to the EE (RegAgt) certificate data (including intermediate CA certificates if existent) based on the SKID.
-  Note, the registrar may have stored the EE (RegAgt) certificate if used during TLS establishment between registrar-agent and registrar or it may be provided via a repository.
+  Note, the registrar may have stored the EE (RegAgt) certificate if used during TLS establishment between Registrar-Agent and registrar or it may be provided via a repository.

-If the registrar is unable to validate the PVR it SHOULD respond with a HTTP 4xx/5xx error code to the registrar-agent.
+If the registrar is unable to validate the PVR it SHOULD respond with a HTTP 4xx/5xx error code to the Registrar-Agent.

 The following 4xx client error codes SHOULD be used: